You have become a Thai Massage teacher, but then, where to teach your massage training courses and workshops?

 Teaching at an Existing Thai Massage school

 This could perhaps be the easiest option to start with.
-You gain teaching experience, you enter an already set situation and environment, and many infrastructural issues are simply not your concern.
+You gain massage teaching experience, you enter an already set situation and environment, and many infrastructural issues are simply not your concern.

-Of course, your freedom in teaching the way you like or want is rather limited, that is, you will need to follow the rules and study curriculum of the school or institute you teach for.
+Of course, your freedom in teaching the way you like or want is rather limited, that is, you will need to follow the rules and study curriculum of the massage school or institute you teach for.

-On the other hand, financial investment is little and furthermore you create a sort of stable financial situation for yourself, depending a bit on the contractual form, that is, as an employee or freelancer.
+On the other hand, your financial investment is little and furthermore you create a sort of stable financial situation for yourself, depending a bit on the contractual form, that is, as an employee or freelancer.

 Teaching at Other Bodywork Establishments